Strong Bitcoin accumulation spotted as BTC price refuses to fall below $30K By Cointelegraph - Up News Info

 Strong Bitcoin accumulation spotted as BTC price refuses to fall below $30K

-(BTC) price remained relatively flat over the weekend, inching closer to $34,000 on July 11.
+Bitcoin’s (BTC) price remained relatively flat over the weekend, inching closer to $34,000 on Sunday.
 Nevertheless, has tumbled by almost 50% from its all-time high, near $65,000 in mid-April.
 But the massive downside move has not deterred investors from betting on the digital asset’s long-term bullish outlook.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.